MLSToolbox/mls_code_generator_deploy/README.md

 # Documentation
 You can find all the information you need in our [WIKI!](https://github.com/MLSToolbox/mls_code_generator/wiki).

+The technical documentation about the mls_lib is available at the following [link](https://mlstoolbox.github.io/mls_lib/).

 # Demos
 This video shows how to use the MLSToolbox Pipeline Code generator to define a pipeline and generate the code to generate the model.
 More details about the example used in this video are available at [mls_code_generator Wiki](https://github.com/MLSToolbox/mls_code_generator/wiki/Diabetes-prediction).